Skip to main content

 }'

 Successful creates return 201 Created with a policy object.
-Validation failures return a structured error with code VALIDATION_ERROR.
+Validation failures return a structured error with code VALIDATION_ERROR. enabled defaults to false when omitted.

 Example response: